Is It Safe To Drink Lemon Water While Pregnant?

 5. Strengthens the Immune System

-Common infections like flu, common cold, and certain types of fever are said to be prevented by intake of lemon water.
-Being a rich source of Vitamin C, lemons can improve the natural defence system of the body and help us combat viruses as well as bacteria.
+Common infections like flu, common cold, and certain types of fever are said to be prevented by the intake of lemon water.
+Being a rich source of Vitamin C, lemons can improve the body’s natural defence system and help us combat viruses and bacteria.

 6. Helps the Unborn Baby

 Lemon water supplies essential minerals to your unborn baby.
 Also the potassium in the lemons can also help nourish the baby’s brain and nerve cells.

 Lemons are said to possess diuretic properties that help maintain the kidneys’ health and make them function normally.
 Thus, the chances of infections in the urinary and genital areas are also reduced.

 8. Maintains the pH Levels of the Body